PhilEllis/Splash_Swim_School/README.md

 - [Lucid](https://lucid.app/) used to create database flow
 - [DrawSQL](https://drawsql.app/) used to visualise the database structure
 - [Django Allauth](https://docs.allauth.org/en/latest/) used to help integrate the Allauth user authentication
+- [Cripsy Forms documenation](https://django-crispy-forms.readthedocs.io/en/latest/) Used to familarise myself further with the use of crispy forms within the application.
+- -  [# Geeks for Geeks](https://www.geeksforgeeks.org/django-templates) Used to help me better understand Django template format & for loops.
 - [Github](https://github.com/)
 - [Bootstrap v5.3](https://getbootstrap.com/) - Responsive Elements Hero, navigation, buttons & cards.
 - [Bootstrapmade](https://bootstrapmade.com/) - Bootstrap template site - used to form the base HTML & CSS for structure of the site.
 The following sections were taken for the following templates, stripped and edited to sit in line with the site design and layout.